InterCool Studio InterCool Studio

 Whether it’s a one-off send or an automation, each of your email campaigns needs to have a clear content strategy and calls to action that make sense to the users who will receive them.

-While social media marketing might reach a broader audience, with email marketing you’ve got the opportunity to create content that’s really tailored and personalized to the customers and subscribers you’re sending to.
-This is particularly true because you know something about them – or at least you should do via your Customer Relationship Management (CRM) system.
+While social media marketing might reach a broader audience, with a direct mail marketing campaign, you can create tailored and personalized content for the customers and subscribers you’re sending to.
+This is particularly true because you know something about them – or at least you should do it via your Customer Relationship Management (CRM) system.

 A great place to begin when you want to create and send an email campaign is with email templates.
 You can find templates for all kinds of objectives and industries, and they help speed up and simplify the process of designing an email because you don’t have to start from scratch.